 - Value for money

 For all you tennis lovers out there, these 12 pressureless tennis balls by Penn are fit for all your practice sessions.
 Whether practicing with a ball machine or training with a coach, these long-lasting balls have a solid core that makes them perfect for casual training sessions.
 The durable felt outer covering on these balls ensures that you get the most out of your money.
-These balls also offer longer bounce and spin control for a better game experience.
+These balls also offer longer bounce, reliable spin response, and enhanced control for a better game experience.

 - Longer bounce